-In this post we review the basics of fermentation.
+In this post we want to share our love for microbes and explore the basics of fermentation together.

 Now the emphasis is on incorporating a wider range of fermented foods into our diets to support overall health and nutrition.
 However many of the traditional tools and techniques used to produce these foods have become less well-known.